 Gather Your Own Evidence

 If possible, try to get as much photographic evidence of the accident scene.
 Take pictures of not only the damage to the vehicles involved, but also any skid marks.
 Skid marks could indicate that the other driver’s vehicle was exceeding the speed limit at the time of the crash.
+Collecting physical proof, such as photos or videos of the vehicle damage, is crucial to support claims against at-fault drivers or in legal disputes regarding compensation.

 Maintain Consistency in Your Side of the Story